MuertoGB/MacEfiToolkit/README.md

 - **Status Bar:**
   - **Firmware Parse Time**: The leftmost label displays the time taken by the application to process the firmware.
+  - **ZIP Icon**: Indicates whether an LZMA DXE archive was found within the firmware.
+  - **User Icon**: Indicates whether a Find My Mac email was detected in the NVRAM.
   - **Serial Toggle Switch**: Hides or displays the System Serial Number.
-  - **ZIP Icon**: Indicates if an LZMA DXE archive was found within the firmware.
-  - **User Icon**: Indicates if a Find My Mac email was detected in the NVRAM.
   - **Tooltips**: The status bar shows important messages and keyboard shortcuts.

 ## SOCROM Window